Travel, experience, conserve with

 Accommodation: Sepilok Nature Resort, 1-night

-Early in the morning, depart overland for Lahad Datu (approximately 2 hours' drive).
-You'll then join a scheduled transfer (another 2 hours) to Borneo Rainforest Lodge in the delightful Danum Valley, arriving in time for lunch.
+Early in the morning, depart overland for Lahad Datu (approximately two hours drive).
+You'll then join a scheduled transfer (another two and a half hours) to Borneo Rainforest Lodge in the delightful Danum Valley, arriving in time for lunch.
 In the afternoon, depart for a guided walk on a nature trail (400 metre boardwalk circuit) and the canopy walkway.
-Weather permitting, you will be able to go for a night drive/walk to spot some of the wild animals here.
+Weather permitting, you may be able to go for a night drive/walk to spot some of the wild animals here.

 Accommodation: Borneo Rainforest Lodge, 4-nights